FraunhoferISST/DataspaceConnector/docs/pages/deployment/configuration.md

 The provided example keystore (`cert.p12`) is issued for hostname `consumer-core`, which has to be set in `docker-compose.yml`, or elsewhere, accordingly.

+**Modifications to support remote attestation are only provided with DSC v7.0.1-ra!**

 The `idscp2.[supported/expected]-ra-suites-[client/server]` properties specify the supported and expected remote attestation mechanisms for client and server, respectively.
 The default configuration specifies both the "Dummy" remote "attestation" (which does nothing), and